In the context of genetics, which of the following best describes... | Channels for Pearson+

 1

-Understand the concept of genotype: In genetics, the genotype refers to the genetic makeup of an individual, including all the genes and alleles present in their DNA.
+Understand that 'genotype' refers to the genetic constitution of an individual, which includes all the genes inherited from both parents.

-Differentiate between genotype and phenotype: While genotype is the genetic constitution, phenotype refers to the observable traits or physical appearance resulting from the interaction of the genotype with the environment.
+Differentiate between 'genotype' and 'phenotype'.
+While genotype is the genetic makeup, phenotype refers to the observable traits or characteristics of an individual, which result from the interaction of the genotype with the environment.

-Consider the options given: Analyze each option to determine which one accurately describes the genotype.
-The observable traits and physical appearance are related to phenotype, not genotype.
+Recognize that environmental influences can affect the phenotype but do not change the genotype.
+The genotype remains constant throughout an individual's life.

-Identify the correct description: The correct description of genotype is the genetic makeup of the individual, which includes the specific alleles inherited from the parents.
+Identify that the physical appearance of an individual is part of the phenotype, not the genotype.
+The genotype provides the potential for certain traits, but the phenotype is the actual expression of those traits.

-Reflect on environmental influences: Environmental influences can affect the phenotype but do not change the genotype, which remains constant throughout an individual's life.
+Conclude that the correct description of 'genotype' is the genetic makeup of an individual, which includes all the alleles present in the individual's DNA.

 Watch next